Sphereon-Opensource/eidas-signature-client/README.md

     )
 )

-val restKeyProvider = RestKeyProviderService(keyProviderSettings, restConfig)
+val restKeyProvider = RestClientKeyProviderService(keyProviderSettings, restConfig)
 // Use the respective methods to get certificate or sign at this point.
 It will use oAuth2 to request a token and refresh tokens

 // If oauth2 access is needed the oauth() method can be used.
 For instance to renew the access token